Menu

 A Counter Dilemma

-Suppose you want to use a variable for counting something, and you want this counter to be available to all functions.
+Suppose you want to use a variable for counting something, and you want this counter to be available to everyone (all functions).

 You could use a global variable, and a function to increase the counter: